gr-blog/gregros.dev/posts/web/01/every-type-of-script-tag.post.md

 - They can appear in the `<head>` part of the page.
 - They let you avoid escaping most special characters used in HTML, like `&` and `<`.

-Here is an example of a non-executable script tag:
+Here's an example of a non-executable script tag:

 ```html
 <!-- a non-executable script tag -->